-On arrival you'll find the "event HQ" - the Registration, Helpdesk and Download tents - pitched close to the parking area.
-You'll probably have been given an entry form by the volunteer directing the parking, but, if not, collect one from Registration.
-The Club helpers will talk you through the procedures, demonstrate how to use your timing chip (the SI card or "dibber"), explain the map and control symbols and help you select a course if you're unsure.
+On arrival at the event you'll find the "event HQ" - the Registration, Helpdesk and Download tents - pitched close to the parking area.
+The Club helpers will talk you through the procedures, demonstrate how to use your timing chip (the SI card or "dibber"), and explain the map and control symbols.
 Experienced orienteers will take part individually, but it's perfectly acceptable for families/beginners to enter as a small group, sharing the map and using one timing chip.
 Once you've registered and hired your SI card - take a deep breath and make your way to the Start....

 The Start area comes as a surprise to newcomers: unlike a race, where everyone sets off together, orienteering competitors have to set off separately as individuals (or as entry groups for families/beginners).
 In order to achieve this a taped grid is used: competitors stand in the squares and move along at the designated time intervals.
 Before you enter the first box you'll need to delete any previous data on your timing chip.
 How?
 Just find the control box marked "CLEAR" and insert your SI card until the unit bleeps and flashes.